Benjamin Hilliard: Personal life

 On May 22, 1889, Hilliard married Tida Zimmerman in Carroll County, Missouri.
 Her parents, John and Dora Zimmerman, were wealthy farmers and provided a good education for their daughter, Tida.
 They had four children, two sons and two daughters.
 Both of his sons became lawyers.
 His wife died in 1946.

+Death and burial

 He had a heart attack on August 1, 1951, and was taken to St. Luke's Hospital.
 He died in Denver, Colorado, August 7, 1951.
 He was interred in Crown Hill Cemetery.